 Arrange for a parent to attend the examination

-Make sure that a parent, or someone nominated by the parent, always accompanies the child to the medical examination.
-This is important, to ensure relevant medical history of the child and family is provided.
+Make sure that a parent, or someone nominated by the parent, or nominated by the child depending on the child's age and ability to understand the examination, always accompanies the child to the medical examination.
+This is important, to ensure relevant medical history of the child and family is provided and the child has appropriate support.
 The person to accompany the child to the examination for this purpose cannot be:

 - a CSO, even if nominated by the parent

 - a parent or other person suspected of causing serious injury to a child.

 If a child has been taken into custody under the Child Protection Act 1999, section 18, or is subject to a TAO, CAO or TCO that authorises a medical examination or grants custody of the child to the chief executive, do not prevent a parent from attending the child’s medical examination—unless it is decided that their attendance would jeopardise a criminal investigation or expose the child to harm or the child does not want them to attend.

 If powers under the Child Protection Act 1999 are used to authorise the medical examination or treatment, still make every effort to encourage and assist the parents to attend the medical examination—unless this would jeopardise a criminal investigation or expose the child to harm.

 A CSO may transport and accompany the child and parent or nominated person to the appointment; however, they cannot transport the child unaccompanied by the parent or their nominated person unless the child is subject to a TAO, CAO or TCO.

 Record the details and results of the child’s examination in ICMS.
 If a written report is also provided by the medical practitioner or specialist, place a hard copy on the child’s paper file, and attach the report to the investigation and assessment event in ICMS.